kellymegan/ASDA_2025_Group_2_Portfolio_/reports/week_07_group_2_report.md

 How can weight be estimated based on certain (relevant) parameters?
 Which parameters affect weight and which ones can be disregarded?
 How can weight be estimated based on simple measurements?

+Looking at the data, Length 3 has the highest correlation with our target variable weight.
+Due to multicollinearity, we decided to drop Length 1, Length 2 and Height.
+Visual
+We converted the column Species to dummy variables because it impacts the weight differently.
+Visual
+The regression model revealed that it does not fit very well for extreme values as shown in the plot Visual
+Therefore, we went with Random Forest Regressor.
+This model performs better in Mean Absolute Error, Mean Squared Error and R^2.